 New York… The city that never sleeps.
 This post is dedicated to those who are traveling for first time to New York and who don’t have many days.
 My first trip to New York was 5 days long, and I want to share this experience with you about things like what can be seen these days, or how you can organize your trip.
 You may also like The HighLine, the elevated park of New York.

-The first time we were in New York, we stayed in Elizabeth, New Jersey, the truth is that I don’t recommend it.
+The first time we were in New York, we stayed in Elizabeth, New Jersey.
+The truth is that I don’t recommend it.
 We had car rental because we had been 20 days driving around the US.
 We looked for a cheap place, where you could park easily and close to Manhattan.
 If you’re thinking this is a good idea, believe me, it is not.
 Driving through Manhattan is like hell, parking is expensive and you have to pay toll on the bridges to get into the city.

-Planning for visiting New York in 5 days
+New York 5 days itinerary

 The First Day you’ll be pretty tired from the journey, so this day has to be lighter.
 My advice is to get to the hotel or apartment where you stay and leave your things.
 Depending on the time you arrive and how many people you go with, you could go for a walk around the area.
 If you plan to travel by subway you can buy MetroCard at any subway station.